Ese75/SOH-Battery-level-indicator/README.md

 Connect OLED SSD1306 I2C VCC -> 5V, GND -> GND, SCL -> A5 and SDA -> A4.

-Connest Hall-sensor ACS758 VCC -> 5V, GND -> GND and OUT1 -> A0.
+Connect Hall-sensor ACS758 VCC -> 5V, GND -> GND and OUT1 -> A0.
+Set the current of the motor through Hall sensor pins IP- and IP+.

 ![Circuit Diagram](SOH.png)